Salah856/AWS-ML-Sagemaker-Applied-Projects/Catboost/article.md

 ## Early insights from the data
 We started with around 100,000 records with over 200 attributes around customers and policies.
 Existing cross-sell cases could be labeled using a set of business rules.

+## Building the propensity model using SageMaker

+Data volume and the nature of the data were the primary considerations while deciding on the solution for the propensity classification model.
+Because the data was fully structured and not too high in volume, neural network-based variants weren’t the most suitable options.
+Ensemble method-based classifiers, on the other hand, seemed to be the apt choice, especially considering the high dimensionality of data and the large number of categorical features, many with high cardinality.